 Options Description Default value

 Database location File where the local database is stored.
 Windows:

 %USERPROFILE

 %\.starviewer\

 pacs\database\

 dicom.sdb

 Linux:

 ~/.starviewer/

-pacs/database/

-Options Description Default value dicom.sdb DICOM files cache location Directory where the retrieved studies are stored.
-Windows: %USERPROFILE %\.starviewer\ pacs\dicom\ Linux: ~/.starviewer/ pacs/dicom/ Minimum space re- quired in hard disk to retrieve DICOM ob- jects It allows defining the minimum disk space in GB re- quired to retrieve or import studies.
-5 Automatically delete studies not viewed in the last X days If enabled, when Starviewer is opened it deletes all the studies that have not been opened in the time indi- cated.
+Options Description Default value pacs/database/ dicom.sdb DICOM files cache Directory where the retrieved studies are stored.
+Windows: location %USERPROFILE %\.starviewer\ pacs\dicom\ Linux: ~/.starviewer/ pacs/dicom/ Minimum space re- It allows defining the minimum disk space in GB re- 5 quired in hard disk to quired to retrieve or import studies. retrieve DICOM ob- jects Automatically delete If enabled, when Starviewer is opened it deletes all the Enabled, 7 studies not viewed in studies that have not been opened in the time indi- the last X days cated.
 This allows freeing up space automatically.
-Enabled, 7 Delete studies to keep X GB of free space If it is enabled, an attempt is made to retrieve or down- load a study, and there is less free space than the mini- mum one indicated in the other parameter, the applica- tion deletes the studies that have not been viewed for the longest time to free up space until the minimum space indicated in the other parameter plus the space indicated here is reached.
-Enabled, 2 Delete all studies It deletes all retrieved studies.
+Delete studies to If it is enabled, an attempt is made to retrieve or down- Enabled, 2 keep X GB of free load a study, and there is less free space than the mini- space mum one indicated in the other parameter, the applica- tion deletes the studies that have not been viewed for the longest time to free up space until the minimum space indicated in the other parameter plus the space indicated here is reached.
+Delete all studies It deletes all retrieved studies.
 Compact database It reduces the database size and makes local study queries faster.